 The facade consists of a patchwork of restored wooden window frames from renovation or demolition sites in all the EU countries.
 They serve a dual purpose:

 - promote sustainable development and recycling of materials

 - testify to EU artisanship and cultural diversity

 The facade is also a reminder of the EU motto: "united in diversity" as all the windows are different but all are made of oak or similar species.

-The Europa building was designed by the joint venture Samyn and Partners (Belgium) - Studio Valle Progettazioni (Italy) - Buro Happold (United Kingdom).
+The Europa building was designed by Philippe Samyn and partners architects and engineers, lead and design partner, Studio Valle Progettazioni, architects, Buro Happold, engineers.
 The Belgian authorities, through the Belgian Buildings Agency, have assumed the role of prime contractor for the building work.

 Budget: Investment envelope is €240 million (in 2004 terms).
 It is €321 million in June 2016 terms.Gross surface area: 70 646 m2 (1/3 of the Justus Lipsius building)

 - 3 conference halls with at least 32 interpretation booths each

 - 10 other meeting rooms

 - around 250 offices, including for the President of the European Council